thosgood/this-weeks-finds/markdown/201-250/week213.md

 > a quotient Riemann surface.
 The point is that this computation is very
 > manageable and can be done "in practice".
 There is a standard
 > argument which shows how to quotient out the upper half plane by
-> SL(2,Z)\-\--the answer is a Riemann surface isomorphic to the complex
+> SL(2,Z)---the answer is a Riemann surface isomorphic to the complex
 > plane (although you have to take care at the points where the action
-> isn't free\-\--this is exactly the vertices of the tree above), and
+> isn't free---this is exactly the vertices of the tree above), and
 > the isomorphism can even be given "explicitly" via the j-function
-> coming from the theory of elliptic curves\-\--there is a standard
+> coming from the theory of elliptic curves---there is a standard
 > fundamental domain even, the one with corners ρ, ρ^2 and +i\infty.
 I'm
 > sure you'll have come across this sort of thing many times before.
 > Now SL(2,Z) surjects onto SL(2,Z/5Z) so the index of Γ_1(5) in